• Level 3

 One of our expert clinical tutors, these are either Nurses or Doctors with an abundance of clinical and complex care experience and knowledge – so you’ll be in great hands!
 Furthermore, we will let you know who is doing the training in advance, you can check out their skills and experience by finding them on our meet the team page.

-Positive Behavior Support Training
+Positive Behaviour Support and Breakaway Training

-Our positive behaviour & breakaway training for schools training has been specifically designed to ensure safe working of front line staff.
+Our positive behaviour management & breakaway training for schools training has been specifically designed to ensure safe working of front line staff.

 The course is suitable for a variety of services such as: